Category Archives: Word Studies

 David knew God’s name – LORD Sabaoth.
 This name revealed to David that God is almighty and sovereign over all.
 Armed with this knowledge about God, David was confident that God was with him as he approached Goliath.

 David refers to God as the Lord of Hosts as he faces off with Goliath.
-As David moves towards Goliath He says that he is coming to Goliath in the name of the Lord of hosts.
+As David moves towards Goliath, David proclaims that he is coming to Goliath in the name of the Lord of hosts.

-“Then David said to the Philistine, “You come to me with a sword and with a spear and with a javelin, but I come to you in the name of the LORD of hosts, the God of the armies of Israel, whom you have defied.”
+“Then David said to the Philistine, “You come to me with a sword and with a spear and with a javelin, but I come to you in the name of the LORD of Hosts, the God of the armies of Israel, whom you have defied.”
 1 Samuel 17:45

 Goliath could not see any “hosts” of God, so he laughed at and scorned David.
 All he saw was an army hiding in fear, but David knew who God is, David knew God’s name –LORD/Yahweh Sabaoth.